 Boasting a landscape and biodiversity that earnt the island UNESCO Biosphere Reserve status, there are no shortages of hiking trails to keep even the most dedicated rambler entertained.

 Timanfaya Natural Park is one of the best and most well-known areas for hiking on the island.
 Offering both guided tours and routes to hike independently, the vast volcanic landscape can occupy hikers of all levels for days.

 Plenty of affordable hotels surround Timanfaya, catering to visitors looking to explore the park.
-One such example is the Case de Hilario hotel.
-Situated to the south of Timanfaya, the charming, rustic style hotel boasts a pool area with stunning views to relax after a long day’s hiking and a ‘fabulous’ review score on booking.com
+One such example is the Case de Hilario hotel – one of the hotels in Lanzarote.
+Situated to the south of Timanfaya, the charming, rustic-style hotel boasts a swimming pool area with stunning views to relax after a long day’s hiking and a ‘fabulous’ review score on booking.com

 Where To Stay In Lanzarote For Cycling?

 Home to the Lanzarote Ironman race, the island is a popular destination for triathletes to train due to its year-round temperate climate.
 As such. you’ll find that there is a wealth of cycling routes available on the island.

 For more challenging rides, consider staying close to the Timanfaya Natural park, whose volcanic, hilly landscape poses varied resistance.

 Meanwhile, the flatter roads around the seafronts of Puerto del Carmen and Costa Teguise may appeal more to casual cyclists or those with children.